olaniSiyum/Data_warehouse_tech_stack_with_PostgreSQL_DBT_Airflow/README.md

 # Data

 There are 6 types of vehicles.
 These are Car, Taxi, Bus, Medium Vehicle, Heavy Vehicle, Motorcycle.

 For each .csv file the following apply:
-– each row represents the data of a single vehicle
-– the first 10 columns in the 1st row include the columns’ names – the first 4 columns include information about the trajectory like the unique trackID, the type of vehicle, the distance traveled in meters and the average speed of the vehicle in km/h
+--> each row represents the data of a single vehicle --> the first 10 columns in the 1st row include the columns’ names --> the first 4 columns include information about the trajectory like the unique trackID, the type of vehicle, the distance traveled in meters and the average speed of the vehicle in km/h
-– the last 6 columns are then repeated every 6 columns based on the time frequency.
+--> the last 6 columns are then repeated every 6 columns based on the time frequency.
 For example, column_5 contains the latitude of the vehicle at time column_10, and column­­­_11 contains the latitude of the vehicle at time column_16.
-– Speed is in km/h, Longitudinal and Lateral Acceleration in m/sec2 and time in seconds.
+--> Speed is in km/h, Longitudinal and Lateral Acceleration in m/sec2 and time in seconds. you can get the data here
 # Installation and Steps